Marijuana Addiction in Women

 Start Your Recovery at New Directions for Women

-At New Directions for Women, we focus on supporting women, families, and children in their recovery from addiction.
-Marijuana abuse affects hundreds of thousands of women every single year.
+At New Directions for Women, we focus on supporting women in their recovery from addiction and improving their mental health.
+Drug abuse, including marijuana abuse, affects hundreds of thousands of women every single year.
 Sadly, many people fail to reach out for professional and effective help.
 We strive to make sure you reach a better place in your life, for you and your family.
-Don’t wait to get help; contact us today to learn more about our treatment plans and addiction resources.
+Don’t wait to get help; contact our marijuana addiction treatment center in California today to learn more about our treatment plans and addiction resources.